mmertama/Neuropia/README.md

 ```

-`neuropia_test` is used to run network efficency evaluations (see Testing below).
+`neuropia_test` is used to run network efficiency evaluations (see Testing below).

 #### Embedded libraries
-Minimal API in `neuropia_lib` folder to utilize pre-trained network with minimal resources, for example in embeded systems (MCUs).
+Minimal API in `neuropia_lib` folder to utilize pre-trained network with minimal resources, for example in embedded systems (MCUs).

 The API: